sflores926/Object-Relational-Mapping/README.md

 ## Video

-The following video shows the application being used from the command line:
+The following video shows the application being used from the command line and then in insomnia to show GET, POST, PUT and DELETE routes: